apache/fluo-website/docs/pre-asf.md

 title: Pre Apache Documentation
 ---

 <div class="alert alert-danger" role="alert">Please note - This is documentation related to non-ASF releases of Fluo.
-These releases were made before Apahce Fluo became an ASF project.</div>
+These releases were made before Apache Fluo became an ASF project.</div>

 ## Fluo